andifalk/secure-oauth2-oidc-workshop/lab6/README.md

   /**
    * Publishes `true` if and only if (a) all the asynchronous initial
-   * login calls have completed or errorred, and (b) the user ended up
+   * login calls have completed or errored, and (b) the user ended up
    * being authenticated.
    *
    * In essence, it combines: